wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [GIT](http://git-scm.com/).
 We won't be going through this right now so that we can get stuck into developing an application in Django.
-However, we have provided a  (chapter on using GIT)[#chapter-git] if you haven't used Git/GitHub before.
+However, we have provided a [chapter on using GIT](#chapter-git) if you haven't used Git/GitHub before.
 We highly recommend that you set up a GIT repository for your own projects.
 Doing so could save you from disaster.

 X> ###Exercises